mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 When you hire a writer, you need a contract to eliminate any ambiguity about the relationship.
 Can the writer resell their content to other sites or do you require full rights to their work?
 A clear contract minimizes misunderstandings and legal disputes later on.

 Creating a contract is easier than it sounds.
 There are plenty of free, example contracts online for freelance writing.
-Obviously, the best contract is one that your lawyer creates for you, but if you can't afford a lawyer, using an online template is infinitely better than no contract at all.
+Obviously, the best contract is one that your lawyer creates for you, but if you can't afford a lawyer, an online template is infinitely better than no contract at all.

 I used [this template](https://www.docracy.com/0vc0u7keb75/work-for-hire-freelance-writing-master-agreement) with some modifications and then used [Docracy](https://www.docracy.com) to collect e-signatures from my writers.

 **Sidenote**: I find the Docracy interface buggy and unintuitive.
 I only mention it because it's the service I used, but if you find a better service, choose that (and tell me about it).
 {: .notice--info}

 If you hire through a freelancing marketplace, they likely have a default contract that does what you want.
-For example, Upwork's [default contract](https://www.upwork.com/legal#optional-service-contract-terms) assigns all intellectual property rights to the client, so you likely don't need to create an additional contract.
+For example, Upwork's [default contract](https://www.upwork.com/legal#optional-service-contract-terms) assigns all intellectual property rights to the client, so you probably don't need an additional contract.

 ## Keep your first assignment small and easy

 No matter how good your writer is, there's always a learning curve as they figure out how to write content that matches what you want.
 You can accelerate their learning by keeping a tight feedback loop.
 Start them out with small, simple assignments.
-As they master the easy stuff, gradually progress to larger and more complicated projects.
+As they master the easy stuff, gradually progress to more complicated and substantial projects.

 ## Timebox early assignments

 If you're paying by the hour, it's critical to timebox your freelancer's work.
 Otherwise, you might assign them what you think is a 30-minute task and then feel your eyes pop out of your head when you receive an invoice for 15 hours of work.
 They're not trying to rip you off.
-Writing assignments vary widely in thoroughness, so it's important to make time limits explicit.
+Writing assignments vary widely in thoroughness, so it's crucial to make time limits explicit.

 Here's the instruction I give to my new writers: